Soil Stabilization Types and Techniques of Soil Stabilization.

 Construction procedure

-Prepare the subgrade to correct chamber and profile sprinkler water if felt necessary on the subgrade and soil if with the help of plain sources of 6-ton weights.
+Prepare the subgrade to correct chamber and profile sprinkler water if felt necessary on the subgrade and soil with the help of plain sources of 6-ton weights.

 Aggregate and soil or fines mixed in designed proportions on a volume basis.